Shopify Bot Traffic: Why Filtering Reports Won't Protect Your Ad Spend

 Every fake conversion teaches the algorithm to find more fake traffic.
 Your Shopify reports might look clean, but your ad spend is still optimizing toward bots.

-Proof Point: Brands who successfully reduced sophisticated bot traffic reported a tripled Return On Ad Spend (ROAS)—a result only possible by preventing the pollution before the pixel fires.
+Brands who successfully reduced sophisticated bot traffic reported a tripled Return On Ad Spend (ROAS).
+That result is only possible by preventing the pollution before the pixel fires.

 Even with Shopify's new filter, you'll still see the discrepancy: Shopify shows 100 orders, Google Ads claims 150 conversions, Meta says it drove 80 of those.